Z0rdak/RepetierSharp/RepetierSharp/README.md

 ### Framework support

-RepetierSharp version 0.2.0+ supports .NET 6 and .NET 8.
+RepetierSharp version 0.2.0+ supports and .NET 8 and .NET 9.

 ## Documentation